-An effective method for solving constrained optimization problems is to transform the constraints into the objective function and iteratively increase the penalty for violating or approaching them.
-This technique, known as the penalty method, guarantees convergence to the optimal solution as the penalty terms increase indefinitely.
+An effective method for solving constrained optimization problems is to incorporate the constraints in the objective function and iteratively increase the penalty for violating or approaching them.
+This technique, known as the penalty method, guarantees convergence to the optimal solution as the penalty coefficient approaches infinity.
 However, this may not be practical to implement in numerical optimization routines due to the limitations of finite precision arithmetic.
-Augmented Lagrangian methods \cite{Howell2019} offer an alternative solution by maintaining estimates of the Lagrange multipliers associated with the constraints, allowing for convergence to the optimal solution without requiring the penalty terms to increase indefinitely.
+Augmented Lagrangian methods \cite{Howell2019} offer an alternative solution by maintaining estimates of the Lagrange multipliers associated with the constraints, allowing for convergence to the optimal solution without requiring the penalty terms to increase infinitely.
 Here we obtain the augmented Lagrangian as

 where $\bar{\ell}^f:\RR^{2n}\mapsto\RR$ and $\bar{\ell}:\RR^{2n}\times\RR^m\mapsto\RR$ are the final cost and the running cost functions for perturbed system dynamics, respectively.
 A typical design of such functions is quadratic,